- Part 1 - EcommerceDDD overview

 A quick overview of this project

 It has been a while since I decided to start this project.
 It began as a type of developer’s sandbox for combining exciting things and seeing how they get along.
 As you’ll find in all the projects I present on my blog, this one has no pretense of being a postulate in any subject, but instead describes the steps I followed to learn something of interest.
-This humble and personal take may spark the interest of beginners in delving deeper into the topics I scratch here.
+This humble and personal take may spark the interest of beginners in delving deeper into the topics I cover here.

 High-Level System Architecture